glossd/yetis/README.md

 	info                    print server status
 Resources Commands:
-	apply -f FILENAME       apply a configuration from yaml file. get [-w] KIND           print a list of the managed resources. logs [-f] NAME          print the logs of the deployment with NAME describe KIND NAME      Print a detailed description of the selected resource delete KIND NAME        delete the resource, terminating its process help                    print the list of the commands
+	apply -f FILENAME       apply a configuration from yaml file. get [-w] KIND           print a list the managed resources. logs [-f] NAME          print the logs of the deployment with NAME describe KIND NAME      print a detailed description of the selected resource delete KIND NAME        delete the resource, terminating its process restart NAME            restart the deployment according to its strategy type help                    print the list of the commands
 ```